 Vulnerability disclosure policies (VDPs)

-If you have found a vulnerability, please submit your findings to [email protected]
+If you are already a partner of us or you have found a vulnerability with the level High or Critical, please submit your findings to support@qrplanet.com

 Vulnerabilities accepted